Manual Machining

 flood cooling

-A cutting fluid delivery method that completely covers the workpiece and the cutting tool with cutting fluid.
+A coolant-delivery method that covers the cutting zone with cutting fluid.
 Flood cooling is the least commonly used fluid delivery system for manual machining.

 graduated dial